wesley-lewis/wesley-lewis/README.md

 Why?

-Without implemenation I'm a donkey, without ideas I'm a donkey - (By me)
+Without implemenation I'm a donkey, without ideas I'm a donkey.
+With both I'm having fun.  - (By me)

 Diving deep into software and systems gives me a unique ability to understand from the bottom level and then try to again interpret from the top level.
 Switching from 1 feet view to 10000 feet view is a good skill to learn - (Trust me)